 Your Direct Mail Company May Be Losing Up To 27.76% On Every Mailing.

 If your company relies on accurate information from a very large data warehouse, this could be one of the most important letters you’ve read in a long time.
 Because a new study from The Direct Marketing Association proves that companies just like yours are leaving a lot of money on the table with each mailing – money that should be going into your company’s sales, but isn’t.

 This recent DMA study shows why.
 Most direct mail companies have to wait an average of 3 days to get viable reports from their data warehouse.
 3 Days!
 No wonder companies like yours are losing so much revenue.
 It takes too long to get accurate data to base a decision on.

 Granted, 3 days might have meant a quick decision 30 years ago.
 But on internet time, it’s an eternity.
 As fast as the direct response business moves today, you need to know today what campaign you’re going to run tomorrow.
 Otherwise, you’re going to continue to lose 3 days worth of sales with every mailing you run.

 The XYZ Corporation knew they couldn’t afford that.
-That’s why they bought the buy melatonin from [company name withheld].
+That’s why they bought from [company name withheld].
 It gives them accurate, timely sales data from their Oracle 10g Data Warehouse in as little as 30 minutes!